Plan, Prevent, and Protect

 OSHA at half a century

 So, how has OSHA fared over its 50 years of improving the work safety of employees?
-As expected there have been the ups and downs, we hear of breaks in policies and protocols, but OSHA has also made a marked difference.
-In five decades, OSHA has continued to partner with and involve employers, employees, health and safety professionals, and other interested stakeholders in advocating, implementing, and demanding increasing workplace safety for the more than 130 million American workers.
-Statistics show OSHA’s efforts to regulate workplace hazard prevention, train employers and employees, increase inspection standards and penalties, along with updating and revising standards and guidelines has reduced fatalities from 38 workers a day in the 1970s to 14 workers a day in 2017 (OSHA, n.d.c).
+As expected, there have been many ups and downs.
+We hear of several breaks in policies and protocols, but OSHA has also made a marked difference.
+For five decades, OSHA has continued to partner with and involve employers, employees, health and safety professionals, and other interested stakeholders in advocating, implementing, and demanding increasing workplace safety for the more than 130 million American workers.
+Statistics show OSHA’s efforts to regulate workplace hazard prevention, train employers and employees, and increase inspection standards and penalties, together with updating and revising standards and guidelines have reduced fatalities from 38 workers a day in the 1970s to 14 workers a day in 2017 (OSHA, n.d.c).
 OSHA also states that worker injuries and illnesses have drastically reduced to 2.8 per 100 in 2017 compared to 10.9 incidents per 100 workers in 1972 (OSHA, n.d.c).
 Furthermore, in the last decade alone, OSHA has helped protect workers involved in the Deepwater Horizon explosion and oil spill; published standards for silica dust, cranes, confined spaces, and the classification and labeling of work-related chemicals; and focused on communicating the importance of safety measures for the construction industry which faced high degrees of worker fatalities (OSHA, n.d.d).
 OSHA also enacted a requirement to report all severe work-related injuries in January 2015 (OSHA, n.d.e).

 This is not to say that we’ve not heard about the negatives.
-So, while you may recall that worker injuries reported increased in 2018 was the same as that of 2017 which increased by 2 percent compared to 2016, remember that this is likely an impact of more employers complying with OSHA standards year-on-year.
-Still, the Statement from OSHA Regarding Occupational Fatalities in 2018 mentions a decline in work-related fatal falls from heights by 14 percent which is the lowest in six years (OSHA Trade Release, 2019).
-There are so many for and against statistics, data, and other information that can be cited here is time was unlimited.
+So, while you may recall that reported worker injuries increased in 2018 compared to 2017, while workers injuries reported in 2017 increased by 2 percent compared to 2016, remember that this is likely an impact of more employers complying with OSHA standards year-on-year.
+Still, the statement by OSHA on occupational fatalities in 2018 is encouraging as it identified a decline in work-related fatal falls from heights by 14 percent, the lowest recorded in six years (OSHA Trade Release, 2019).
+Similarly, there is an abundance of statistics, data, and other information that can be cited to show the changes in occupational injuries and fatalities, if time permitted.
 But alas that is not the case.

 OSHA 3302-08R.
 (2018).
 All About OSHA.
 Occupational Safety and Health Administration Website.
 Retrieved on June 26, 2020 from https://media.hazwoper-osha.com/wp-content/uploads/2019/11/all_about_OSHA.pdf